BrutPitt/et4000.fractals/readme.md

 Currently I preferred "stretch" the DosBox screen to entire canvas (but it don't maintains the 1024x768 / 4:3 proportion)...
-In future I'll provide also for fixed internal canvas.
+In future I'll provide also a fixed un-stretchable canvas.

+Can be explored also other fractal types: below the keys/buttons used inside the program.

 ### Keys/MouseButtons used